Prediction or forecast: don't make the mistake anymore!

 You can therefore adopt a more institutional tone in certain announcements:

-To Close with Elegance
+To close with elegance

-Some effective phrases:
+Some effective formulas:

 - Congratulations to our prediction champion.